radhikaa-gupta/StudentSphere/README.md

 <img src="https://github.com/radhikaa-gupta/StudentSphere/assets/123308047/f61e8fa5-43cb-4f12-9e46-5193eac85f5c" width="400" height="300">

 ## Features

-- **Profile Management:** Access and update personal information, view academic details, and manage communication preferences.
-- **Academic Management:** Register for courses, track semester-wise academic progress, request certificates, and access exam-related information.
+The IGDTUW ERP portal serves as a centralized hub for students, offering a range of features such as:
+-Profile Management:
+ Accessing and updating personal information.
+ Viewing academic details, including course enrollment and semester-wise results.
+ Managing contact information and communication preferences.

+-Academic Management:
+ Registering for courses and tracking semester-wise academic progress.
+ Requesting certificates, including transcripts and degree certificates.
+ Viewing exam schedules and accessing exam-related information.

+-College Management:
+ Viewing faculty details, including assigned teachers for different subjects.
-- **College Management:** View faculty details, explore available subjects for each semester, and access the college timetable for classes and events.
+ Exploring the list of available subjects for each semester.
+ Accessing the college timetable for classes and events.

+-Exam Process:
-- **Exam Process:** Check marks and grades obtained in different exams, register for General Elective Course (GEC) subjects, and generate admit cards for examinations.
+ Checking marks and grades obtained in different exams.
+ Registering for GEC (General Elective Course) subjects.
+ Generating admit cards for examinations.

+-Feedback:
-- **Feedback:** Provide feedback and suggestions to improve the academic experience, share opinions on course content, teaching methods, and overall facilities.
+ Providing feedback and suggestions to improve the academic experience.
+ Sharing opinions on course content, teaching methods, and overall facilities.

 ## Installation
 To run StudentSphere locally, compile and run the Java files using any Java development environment.